ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/surfaces.rst

 RMG will first check thermochemistry libraries for adsorbates.
 Failing that, the gas phase thermochemistry will be used and an adsortion correction added.
-The gas phase thermochemistry will be estimated using the methods specified for regular species (libraries, automated quantum mechanics, machine learning, group additivity, etc.)
+The gas phase thermochemistry will be estimated using the methods specified for regular gas phase species (libraries, automated quantum mechanics, machine learning, group additivity, etc.) and the adsorption correction estimated as described below.
 Finally, the adsorbed species will have its energy changed using linear scaling relationships, to allow for metals other than Platinum(111) to be simulated.
-These methods are described below.
+These methods are all described below.

 Use of thermo libraries for surface systems
 ---------------------------------------------